 This increase in costs is unsurprising to many healthcare workers.
 Without access to interpreters, patients and providers are essentially tongue-tied.
 Providers are forced to rely heavily on diagnostic tools to determine a treatment plan, while patients are unable to engage in their own care.

 Dr. Francisco Javier Andrade, a resident physician at Atrium Health, says that when patients have a language barrier in the emergency department, he considers the challenges they are going to face when coordinating their care.

 “There’s not only a language barrier when they are with you in the emergency department, but there’s also a language barrier for them outside of the hospital, which includes them trying to get any meds they need, arrange any transportation, trying to establish care with a primary care doctor.
 Their language barrier doesn’t only apply when we see them; it applies to all facets of their life.”

 The price of admission

 Studies have shown that the concern for proper follow-up often leads physicians to admit LEP patients more readily.
-Physicians understand that coordinating follow-up care is challenging for patients; add a language barrier, and it becomes an insurmountable task.
+Physicians understand that coordinating follow-up care is challenging for patients; adding a language barrier, and becomes an insurmountable task.
 Providers use this workaround to schedule follow-up appointments and coordinate care for patients that would otherwise face linguistic barriers doing so.